thosgood/this-weeks-finds/markdown/101-151/week131.md

 the octonions and dream about how they might be useful in physics.
 One place they show up is in the E6 grand unified theory - the next theory up from the SO(10) theory.
-I said a bit about this in
-\"[week119](week119.html)\", but I just bumped into another paper on it in the same conference proceedings that Glashow\'s paper appears is:
+I said a bit about this in "[week119](week119.html)", but I just bumped into another paper on it in the same conference proceedings that Glashow's paper appears is:

-2\) Feza Gursey, Symmetry breaking patterns in E_6, in First Workshop on Grand Unification, eds.
+2) Feza Gursey, Symmetry breaking patterns in E_6, in First Workshop on Grand Unification, eds.
 Paul H. Frampton, Sheldon L. Glashow and Asim Yildiz, Math Sci Press, Brookline Massachusetts, 1980, pp. 39-55.

-He says something interesting that I want to understand someday - maybe someone can explain why it\'s true.
-He says that E6 is a \"complex\" group, E7 is a \"pseudoreal\" group, and E8 is a \"real\" group.
+He says something interesting that I want to understand someday - maybe someone can explain why it's true.
+He says that E6 is a "complex" group, E7 is a "pseudoreal" group, and E8 is a "real" group.
 This use of terminology may be nonstandard, but what he means is that E6 admits complex representations that are not their own conjugates, E7 admits complex reps that are their own conjugates, and that all complex